Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Results

 Revisiting \autoref{fig:gallery2} and \autoref{fig:tavg_favg}, the reasons for this effect can be understood.
 Models with higher Eddington ratio have larger optical depth.
 Thus, the emission region changes, and the polarization would therefore sample the magnetic field at a different location.
 Models with higher Eddington ratio also have larger Faraday rotation depths, and this affects the image asymmetrically.
 Polarization on the bottom of our image, which passes through the Faraday thick midplane, is suppressed.
 For both of these reasons, the region producing the polarization is not necessarily the same region producing the total intensity.

 This result motivates caution when interpreting $\angle \beta_2$ inferred from these sources, especially when lacking the spatial resolution to measure the offset of the linear polarization with respect to the total intensity.
-On the other hand, for $i=160\degree$, the evolution of $\angle \beta_2$ with $f_\mathrm{Edd}$ is less severe.
+On the other hand, for $i=160\degree$, the evolution of $\angle \beta_2$ with $f_\mathrm{Edd}$ is less severe, and additional checks for $i=5^\degree$ (as shown in \autoref{fig:appendix2}) in \autoref{sec:other_parameters} shows almost no evolution.
 From \autoref{fig:gallery}, we can see that this is because the polarization continues to follow the total intensity, even at the largest Eddington ratios, due to the Faraday thin evacuated jet funnel.
 This implies that $\angle \beta_2$ may be more easily interpretable for more face-on targets.
 Note that the $\sim 30^\circ$ range in $\angle \beta_2$ spanned by our $i=160\degree$ models corresponds to an EVPA shift of $\sim 15^\circ$.
 This is comparable to the precision with which $\angle \beta_2$ can even be measured in practice \citep{EHTC+2021a,EHTC+2024b}.
 Fortunately, most of the sources in our sample have jets from which the inclination angle can in principle be independently constrained.